-The College believes a connection between the students and the Forest City is important part of "neighbor relations."
-Alcohol use can play a factor in these relations as we may have students at off campus parties, in and around town intoxicated, students with leasee and landlord relationships etc. Part of our goal is to continue positive relationships and perceptions between our students and the community as a whole.
-Included in the neighbor relations" efforts include the "Taste of Forest City" fair, weekly free movie events at the local theatre, and the annual October Community Rake-a-Thon volunteer day.
-In the fall of 2009 and 2010 we added a component to the Freshmen Seminar class that required first year students to select a business establishment in town and interview the manager.
+The College believes a connection between the students and the Forest City community is an important part of "neighbor relations."
+Alcohol use can play a factor in these relations as we may have students at off-campus parties, in and around town, with students who have lessee and landlord relationships, etc. Waldorf's goal is to continue positive relationships and perceptions between our students and the community as a whole.
+Included in the neighbor relations efforts is The "Taste of Forest City" fair, weekly free movie events at the local theater, and the annual October community Rake-a-Thon volunteer day.
+We have added a component to the freshman seminar class that requires first-year students to select a business establishment in town and interview a manager.
 This experience familiarizes students with local businesses and proprietors along with educating them on what the business does and the relationship between the local business, community and college.

-The Office of Student Life meets with the local police department and Winnebago Security each semester to monitor student activities, campus safety and security and involvement with alcohol and other drugs.
-In 2010 we invited the Forest City Chief of Police and Winnebago Security to be part of our first year orientation weekend.
-The opportunity provided students with the chance to see and interact with our security officers, police and be part of a Q&A session on safety and security
+The Office of Student Life meets with the local police department and Waldorf College security each semester to monitor student activities, campus safety and security and involvement with alcohol and other drugs.
+In 2010 and 2011 we invited the Forest City Chief of Police and Winnebago Security to be part of our first-year orientation weekend.
+The opportunity provided students with a chance to see and interact with our security officers, police and be part of a Q&A session on safety and security.

-Campus personnel address off campus violations of the under age drinking laws and other alcohol and drug violations by treating them as violations of campus policy.
+Campus personnel address off-campus violations of the under-age drinking laws and other alcohol and drug violations by treating them as violations of campus policy.
+Students are called in on these local off-campus violations as a code of conduct violation and go through our disciplinary process.

-For the past 4 semesters we have been able to bring in the county "drug dogs" to do a sweep through our residence halls when we had suspicion that there was illegal drug use going on in our residence halls.
-We have found that this periodic "drug sweep" sends a message to students about our enforcement of marijuana use in the halls.
+For the past four semesters we have been able to bring in the county "drug dogs" to do a sweep through our residence halls.
+We found that this periodic "drug sweep" sends a message to students about or enforcement of marijuana use in the halls.